 Summer Sunflowers at the McKee Beshers Wildlife Management Area in Poolesville, Maryland

-The McKee Beshers Sunflower fields are located in the McKee Beshers Wildlife Management area in Poolesville, Maryland.
+The McKee Beshers sunflowers are located in fields of the McKee Beshers Wildlife Management area in Poolesville, Maryland.
 These sunflower fields are a summer heaven for those seeking some warmth and sunshine in the midst of thousands of sunflowers that have bloomed in these wild sunflower fields in Maryland.

 The McKee Beshers sunflowers are managed by Maryland’s Department of Natural Resources.
 They are grown with the purpose of providing natural feed to the mourning doves and other wildlife in the area once the blooms die and dry.
 Hunting of these birds is a prime activity in September to January.

 Where to find the McKee Beshers sunflowers?

 There are quite a few sunflower fields in the 2000-acre McKee Beshers Wildlife Management area which don’t all bloom at the same time.
 You can easily hop from one field to the other searching for the one with lesser crowd.
 Just drive by River Rd and you will come across the main ones.
 Look for the roadside lots with cars parked.
 They’ll indicate where the fields are.
 There are two big lots in a diversion from River Rd, but I found those to be a little too muddy for my car’s liking.